jackledead/jackledead_armory/README.md

 Black Sea Swat Officer: Start with Tos 30 and Fort 221.

-Black Sea Police Recon-Rifleman: Start with a scoped VP Scout and a Fort 221
+Black Sea Police Recon-Rifleman: Start with a scoped VP Orel and a Fort 221

 Black Sea CQC Specialist Swat: Start with Tos 84 shotgun and Fort 14 pistol.